 - After entering your password, the file should be copied to your Linux Server.

-- Log in to the Linux Server using SSH or from the (VMware) console (Start a Terminal prompt in that case).
+- Log in to the Linux Server using SSH or from the (VMware) console (in that case, Start a Terminal prompt).

 cd .ssh cat id_ed25519.pub >> authorized_keys rm id_ed25519.pub